Where do all these kittens come from?

 I live in a small place, is it possible for me to foster?

 Of course!
 Kittens don’t need a lot of space.
-TKR can provide a nice mini kitten tent (about 5 feet circumference) for the kittens, if needed.
+TKR can provide a nice mini kitten playpen (about 5 feet circumference) for the kittens, if needed.

 What is a bottle feeder kitten?